njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 6. Model Explainability

 > **Note:** You need to connect to TPU or GPU, or this notebook will be **very** slow.
 > In Google Colab, go to `runtime -> change runtime type`, then select TPUv2 or GPU.
-This should already be the default when you open the link.
+TPU should already be the default when you open the link.

 Fine-tune notebook Updated on 12/23/24
 * Shows how use actigraphy of variable length